Yueming-Yin/AFSE/README.md

 # AFSE
-Reproducing of the paper entitled "AFSE: towards improving model generalization of deep graph learning of ligand bioactivities targeting GPCR proteins"
+Reproducing of the paper entitled "AFSE: towards improving model generalization of deep graph learning of ligand bioactivities targeting GPCR proteins" (Briefings in Bioinformatics, 2022, IF:13.994)

 - All rights reserved by Yueming Yin, Email: 1018010514@njupt.edu.cn.
 - AFSE has been deployed on our web page: www.noveldelta.com/AFSE.